MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XXV-Corporation-National-Community-Service/part-2522-AmeriCorps-Participants-Programs-Applicants/subpart-D-Selection-AmeriCorps-Programs/section-2522.450.md

 (7) A severely economically distressed community, as demonstrated by Federal and State data.

-(d) *Other programs:* Programs that meet any additional priorities as the Corporation determines and disseminates in advance of the selection process.
+(d) *Other programs:* Programs that meet any additional priorities as AmeriCorps determines and disseminates in advance of the selection process.

 [70 FR 39600, July 8, 2005]